 Nothing out of Nothing will just put a rocky smile on your face!
 Believe me.
-The rock starts rolling with World We Leave Behind bemoaning the fate and current state of the working dudes and dudettes up in Scandinavia.
-This one got dedicated to Alexander Stubb, former PM of Finland, now having been degraded to Finance Minister.
+The rock starts rolling with World We Leave Behind.
+The one bemoaning the fate and current state of the working dudes and dudettes up in Scandinavia.
+The band dedicated the track to Alexander Stubb, former PM of Finland, now having been degraded to Finance Minister.
 I guess to admonish him for former sins – or something.
 The lyrics on that one are outstanding, by the way.
-And I am of a mind to send him a copy.
-Or perhaps the band already did that.

 Now, AC/DC with a large dose of Krokus as shown in their last sound-alike Dirty Dynamite are showing up in the second track List of Things I Hate.
 And it is some list, by Loki.

 And there must be a decent ballad on any rock record worth its salt.
 Right?
 Nothing out of Nothing is no exception and – lo and behold – here comes Perfect.
 In the beginning this is some weak grog.
-But then the track garners a lot of power and speed – big time.
-Cool riffing and some good soloing included.
+But then the track garners a lot of power and speed.
+Cool riffing, nice progresssion, and some good soloing included.

 Now, the second half sees a bit of loss of steam, but nothing unnervingly so.
 The two most remarkable tracks in this part are Piece of Me with a stellar solo to boot and the very last song Shame.
 Not that the other tracks are bad in any way.
-There is not one bad track on this slab of rock’n’roll.
-Compression is however getting the better of some of the last tracks, whereas it was pretty well balanced out in the first part of the disc.
+Compression is, however, getting the better of some of the last tracks, whereas the disk was pretty well balanced out in the first part.